alexchacon2341/collaboration-competition-ddpg/Report.md

 The agent interacts with its environment through a sequence of observations, actions, and rewards.
 Its goal is to select actions in order to maximize cumulative future reward, as is standard in Q-Learning.
 However, since the environment contains a continuous action space (the amount of rotation applied to achieve a desired arm orientation), it is not possible to straightforwardly apply Q-learning, because in continuous spaces finding the greedy policy requires an optimization of at at every timestep.
-As such, here we used an actor-critic approach based on the DPG (deterministic policy gradient) algorithm.
-The maintains a parameterized actor function µ(s|θ µ) which specifies the current policy by deterministically mapping states to a specific action.
+As such, an actor-critic approach based on the DPG (deterministic policy gradient) algorithm is used.
+This algorithm maintains a parameterized actor function µ(s|θ µ) which specifies the current policy by deterministically mapping states to a specific action.
 The critic Q(s, a) is learned using the Bellman equation as in Q-learning.
 The actor is updated by following the applying the chain rule